OPCO2i – Elearning Energy Pass

 device

-The e-learning solution consists of a collection of gamified modules.
-This system is accompanied by a dedicated training platform that allows for content distribution, learner tracking, and statistical data analysis.
+A collection of gamified e-learning modules.
+This system is accompanied by a dedicated training platform for distribution, learner tracking, and statistical reporting.

 Themes :